-The treatment of rhabdomyosarcoma (RMS) has come a long way in the past few decades, largely due to the work of the Intergroup Rhabdomyosarcoma Study Group (now known as the Soft Tissue Sarcoma Committee of the Children’s Oncology Group).
+The treatment of rhabdomyosarcoma (RMS) has come a long way in the past few decades, and more patients are surviving RMS than ever before.
 However, more work needs to be done.
 Research on RMS is being done at many medical centers, university hospitals, and other institutions across the world.

-Newer molecular techniques may help doctors better categorize RMS and predict which patients will respond best to certain treatments.
+Newer molecular techniques are helping doctors better categorize RMS and predict which patients will respond best to certain treatments.
 For example, rather than just looking at the cancer cells under a microscope, researchers have begun to use special genetic tests to help classify RMS.

 About 1 out of 4 cancers that doctors would usually classify as alveolar rhabdomyosarcoma (ARMS) have been found to lack the typical gene change (the PAX/FOXO1 fusion gene) seen in ARMS.
-Some early studies have shown that these cancers seem to act more like embryonal rhabdomyosarcoma (ERMS) than ARMS.
-ERMS generally requires less intensive treatment than ARMS.
-If this finding is confirmed in other studies, it may allow doctors to use less intensive treatments on these cancers and still achieve the same results.
+These cancers have been found to act more like embryonal rhabdomyosarcoma (ERMS), which generally needs less intensive treatment than ARMS.
+Because of this finding, doctors can now give patients with these cancers less intense treatments and still achieve the same results.

 A major goal of current research is to treat all patients more effectively, while reducing the need for intensive treatments (and their side effects) when possible.
-For example, researchers are studying whether children who have a low risk of the tumor recurring can be treated without using potentially harmful treatments such as radiation therapy and the chemotherapy drug cyclophosphamide.
+For example, researchers are studying whether children who have a low risk of the tumor recurring can be treated without using potentially harmful treatments such as radiation therapy.

 Because children’s bodies are very sensitive to radiation, doctors are looking for ways to limit the doses as much as possible.
 Newer radiation therapy techniques allow doctors to aim the radiation more precisely, limiting the amount that reaches normal body tissues.
-Some of these techniques were described in the section Radiation Therapy for Rhabdomyosarcoma.
+Some of these techniques are described in Radiation Therapy for Rhabdomyosarcoma.

 Other ways to give radiation are also being studied.
-For example, in stereotactic radiation therapy, a special machine aims high doses of radiation at the tumor from many different angles, concentrating it on the tumor very precisely for short periods of time.
+For example, in stereotactic body radiation therapy (SBRT), a special machine aims very thin beams of radiation at the tumor from many different angles, concentrating it on the tumor very precisely for short periods of time.

-Doctors are studying adding newer chemotherapy drugs such as irinotecan and temozolomide to the standard chemotherapy regimens in those who have a higher risk of the tumor recurring.
+Doctors are also studying adding newer chemotherapy drugs such as irinotecan and temozolomide to the standard chemotherapy regimens for patients who have a higher risk of the tumor recurring.

 Drugs that target specific parts of cancer cells (as opposed to just attacking fast-growing cells, as chemotherapy drugs do) are now being studied for use in RMS.
 Some of these drugs are already being used to treat certain adult cancers.
 Examples of newer targeted drugs being studied for use against RMS include:

-Researchers are also testing other new ways to treat RMS.
+Researchers are also testing ways of boosting the body's own immune system to treat RMS.
 For example, some researchers are looking at exposing some of the body’s immune system cells, called dendritic cells, to the abnormal PAX-FOXO1 protein that is found in many ARMS cells.
 The hope is that the dendritic cells will then cause the immune system to attack these cells, no matter where they are in the body.

 Eventually, a combination of these approaches may prove to be the best way to treat RMS.